WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 There are currently two ways of installing drivers:

-Note, only for Qualcomm Snapdragon 855 devices.
+Note, this part applies only to Qualcomm Snapdragon 855 (SM8150) devices.

 # W: is the assigned letter for the Windows partition